rhinson/BasicList/README.md

 Moreover, you need to provide a detailed estimate for how often on average ANY iterator's next() method gets called (depending on the value of L) when addition(Iterator<NodeList<Integer>> iterator) gets called.

+# Big O Notation

+In my code, iterator next() is called one time per generated number within the addition(Iterator<NodeList<Integer>> iterator) method.
+When the addition(Iterator<NodeList> iteratator) calls the addition(NodeList<Integer> nodeList1, NodeList<Integer> nodeList2) method,
+the iterator next() method is called up to twice per digit when summing the nodeList inputs, up to sixty times total.
+The addition(NodeList<Integer> nodeList1, NodeList<Integer> nodeList2) method also calls the reverseList(Iterator<Integer> iter) method up to three times
+per iteration.
+The reverse(Iterator<Integer> iter) method calls iterator next() up to thirty times per call.

+In all the iterator next() is called up to 90 times per pair of nodeLists entered.

+The number of calls is a linear growth based on the number of nodes in each nodeList and number of summed nodeLists resulting in an O(n) designation.